wchen342/ungoogled-chromium-android/README.md

    5. Open `chrome://extensions/` and enable Developer mode, refresh.
    6. Click `Load unpacked` and select the folder you copied.
 Notice that Android has two file selections, one for selecting files and one for selecting folders.
 Make sure you use the right one.
    7. Refresh and you shall see the extension in the list.
- - Method 2 (Direct Download):
-   1. Go to `chrome://flags/` and change `#extension-mime-request-handling` to `Always prompt for install` and relaunch your browser.
-   2. Get direct link to `crx` file following the instructions [here](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#downloading-the-crx-file).
-   3. Paste the link into omnibox and go to that link.
-   4. The browser should prompt for installation after finishing downloading
-   5. Check `chrome://extensions/` and you should see the extension there.

 ## F-droid Repository